 Spring has officially arrived in its full glory.
-The warmer days ahead of us bring along soft breezes, delicate flowers blooming in every garden and, quite unfortunately, droves of pests coming out to enjoy the warm weather.
+The warmer days ahead of us bring along soft breezes, delicate flowers blooming in every garden and, unfortunately, droves of pests coming out to enjoy the warm weather.
 Spring and summer are prime pest season, which is why now is the time to gird your backyard for their inevitable appearance.

 1. Remove standing water